PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Experiment

 Table~\ref{tab:main_edit} (editing) and Table~\ref{tab:main_gen} (generation) show the performance of recruited models on proposed tasks.
 The experimental results highlight \textbf{five key findings}.

-\textbf{\circleone~Challenges and strengths of PlanViz.} Experimental results underscore a capability gap: whereas image editing remains universally challenging with even SOTA models (0.61-0.67) trailing human-annotated ground truth by a wide margin.
+\circleone \textbf{ Challenges and strengths of PlanViz.} Experimental results underscore a capability gap: whereas image editing remains challenging with even SOTA models (0.61-0.67) trailing human-annotated ground truth by a wide margin.
 Moreover, image generation exhibits a sharp performance divide between closed-source proprietary models (e.g., Seedream 4.5, 0.88) and open-source counterparts (typically $<$0.55).
 As for \textit{Cor}, the trend seems clearer.
-The \textit{Cor}s of SOTA models in image editing tasks are from 0.3 to 0.5, falling far behind the human references.
-While in image generation, when proprietary models gain \textit{Cor} near 0.8-0.9, those from almost all open-source models are below 0.5, and open-source UMMs do not show very obvious advantages compared with image-generation-only models.
+The \textit{Cor}s of SOTA models in image editing tasks are from 0.3 to 0.5, falling far behind the references.
+While in image generation, when proprietary models gain \textit{Cor} near 0.8-0.9, scores from almost all open-source models are below 0.5, and open-source UMMs do not show obvious advantages compared with generation-only models.

 We also discover that a wide range of models perform poorly on \textit{Vis} and \textit{Ef}, suggesting that visual incoherence and inconsistency, and unwanted parts in images occur frequently.
 These observations across sub-tasks and model tiers confirm that our benchmark is challenging for models.
-In sum, PlanViz effectively avoids the problem of evaluation saturation, and also highlighting challenges and research directions among current models, especially open-source UMMs.
+In sum, PlanViz avoids the problem of evaluation saturation, and highlighting challenges and research directions among current models, especially open-source UMMs.